Dr Stuart Turner

 was appointed as Secretary in 2001, as Treasurer in 2002 and as Vice-President

 in 2005.
 He served as President from November 2007 to November 2008.
-Presently, he

 In the United Kingdom, he has served as an initial Faculty Member on a course for the